Coastal-Dynamics/CoastalCodebook/docs/usage/getting_started.md

 5. **Open a Notebook**: Within JupyterLab, navigate to the notebooks directory, and open a notebook, such as [1a_tectonic_classification.ipynb](../notebooks/1a_tectonic_classification.ipynb).

 6. **Select the Right Kernel**: Before running the notebook, ensure the coastal environment is selected as the kernel.
-You can change this in the upper-right corner by selecting Python [conda env:coastal] from the kernel dropdown menu.
+You can change this in the upper-right corner by selecting Python [conda env:coastalcodebook] from the kernel dropdown menu.
+Update: we have now set it up so that the kernel display name is "Python 3 (ipykernel)".

 6. **Interact with the Notebook**: You're now ready to execute the notebook cells and engage with the interactive coastal computational notebooks!